jialianglj-shk/research-learning-agent/README.md

 ## Project Status

-**Current stage:** Day 2 -- Intent-Aware & Personalized Agent
+**Current stage:** Day 3 -- Planned Execution & Clarification Loop

 This initial version implements a **minimal but production-quality foundation**:
 - Clean project structure
 - Modern Python tooling
 - A working CLI-based AI assistant
 - Strong typing and schemas for future expansion
+- Planning and clarification loop

-Later weeks will add planning, tool use, personalization, memory, and a web UI.
+Later weeks will add tool use, personalization, memory, and a web UI.

 ## What the Agent Does
 The agent is a CLI-based AI assistant that supports **personalized learning and research**.